 At the same time, Countess Marya Zaleska, the title character, steals Count Dracula's body and burns it on a funeral pyre, hoping that she'll be set free from his vampiric influences and could begin a life as a normal woman.
 After this fails, she turns her attention to Dr. Garth, hoping that psychology is the way, despite the warnings of her servant Sandor.

-The producers did their best to tone it down, but the film is still has some Les Yayness
+The producers did their best to tone it down, but the film still has some Les Yayness evident.

 This film provides the examples of: